The emPOWERment

 Move boldly into your inherent power

 The emPOWERment Institute™ is open to early to mid-career BIPOC professionals who aspire to move into leadership roles or progress into higher level leadership roles.
 This certificate builds and affirms core competencies needed to navigate the intricacies of leading and thriving in predominantly white spaces.
 Using an asset rather than deficit framework, learners will learn to move boldly into their inherent power.
-While each cultural group (e.g. Black, Latine, Asian, Indigenous, mixed race) has different history with assimilation or acculturation, the commonality is a minoritized experience where they are “othered” and kept from progressing in organizations.
+While each cultural group (e.g., Black, Latine, Asian, Indigenous, multiracial) has different history with assimilation or acculturation, the commonality is a minoritized experience where they are “othered” and kept from progressing in organizations.
 Many BIPOC may be susceptible to internalized oppression, learned helplessness, and a general “divide and conquer ideology” perpetuated by the dominant culture.
 This program seeks to build coalitions, while honoring the unique experiences of each group.
-The program utilizes an innovative “pod coaching” strategy to allow for community building among affinity groups for sharing and learning.
+The program utilizes an innovative pod coaching strategy to allow for community building among affinity groups for sharing and learning.

 This is a program that is carefully and intentionally created for BIPOC individuals; it is not a space for aspiring allies.

 Traditional leadership development programs typically rely on dominant culture narratives and overlook the realities of BIPOC professionals in the workplace who face daily microaggressions and even other more serious inequities.
-Such programs also ignore African, Eastern, and indigenous inspired leadership styles that may come more naturally to BIPOC employees and bring additional value to the organization.
+Such programs also ignore African-, Eastern-, and Indigenous-inspired leadership styles that may come more naturally to BIPOC employees and bring additional value to the organization.
 Build the skills and capabilities that are needed to lead diverse teams while navigating predominantly white spaces.
 Advance your career in a way that prioritizes healing, activates personal agency, and celebrates your authentic self.
-The award-winning, global faculty created a high impact, engaging, experiential learning program that builds skillsets to lead in and influence organizational cultures to become more just and equitable.
+The award-winning, global faculty created a high-impact, engaging, experiential learning program that builds skillsets to lead in and influence organizational cultures to become more just and equitable.

 Leaders in predominately white organizations have been lamenting for decades that there are too few BIPOC in the leadership ranks.
 Leadership development programs aimed at cultural assimilation rather than cultural adaptation have not succeeded in changing the situation.
-It is well documented that diverse thinking and decision-making leads to better organizational outcomes.
+It is well-documented that diverse thinking and decision-making leads to better organizational outcomes.
 Grow and develop your leadership pipeline by empowering BIPOC professionals with the skillset, mindset, and heartset to unleash their innate talent.
 Your organization will make tangible progress toward its diversity and inclusion goals with employees who graduate from this program leadership ready and prepared to help your organization thrive without compromising their authentic selves.

 Mary-Frances Winters

-Founder and CEO,
+Founder and CEO, The Winters Group

 Dr. Terrence Harewood